juanmb88/juanmb88/README.md

 Hi 👋 I'm Juan Manuel Balugano
 =====================================
-I am a Jr frontEnd developer and in fact I study backend in a bootcamp and English as a second language
+I'm a Jr frontEnd developer and I'm studying backend in a bootcamp and English as a second language
 ----------------

 * 🌍  I'm based in Buenos Aires